Gerrit Cole got some air time on his dugout leap after the Astros won Game 5 vs. Tampa. (Photo by F. Carter Smith)

 Justin Verlander and Kate Upton are loving going on this Houston Astros ride together.
 (Photo by F. Carter Smith)

-Gerrit Cole wrapped closer Roberto Osuna in the bear hug of bear hugs.
+Gerrit Cole wrapped closer Roberto Osuna in the bear hug of bear hugs after the ALDS win over Tampa Bay.
 (Photo by F. Carter Smith)

 Jose Altuve grabbed another big game moment.
 (Photo by F. Carter Smith)

-Gerrit Cole came bouncing out of the dugout at the final out.
+Gerrit Cole came bouncing out of the dugout at the final out of the Game 5 win over Tampa Bay.
 (Photo by F. Carter Smith)

 The Houston Astros are creating a wild, party scene at Minute Maid Park.
 (Photo by F. Carter Smith)